Hand Foot and Mouth Disease

 Treatment

-Hand-foot-and-mouth disease will run its course without special treatment.
+Hand foot and mouth disease will run its course without special treatment.
 Because this illness is caused by a virus, antibiotics will not affect hand-foot-and-mouth disease.
 However, certain treatments can be helpful.

 1. Tylenol® or Motrin® (acetaminophen or ibuprofen) may be given for fever or pain.